How to Design and Word Your Wedding Reception Invitations

 9. Enthralled Invitation

 This dramatic invitation is perfect for an evening reception.
 The hand-painted alcohol ink background features gold foil accents to create a luxe and enchanting effect.
-The suite includes matching save the dates and thank you notes, ideal for the modern couple.
+The invitation set includes matching save the dates and thank you notes, ideal for the modern couple.

 Wedding Reception Invitations Are Ready to Celebrate